fulldev1031/ai-voice-recorder-transcriber/README.md

 The application uses PyAudio for audio capture and handling, ensuring seamless recording functionality.
 Whisper AI, a state-of-the-art speech recognition model, is used for transcription, providing accurate and reliable text conversion.
 Tkinter is used to create a user-friendly graphical interface, making the application accessible to users with no technical background.

+This Python-based GUI application allows you to record audio, save it as a `.wav` file, and transcribe it into text using OpenAI's Whisper model.
+Built with `tkinter`, it features buttons to start/stop recording and transcribe audio, saving the recording as `output.wav` and the transcription as `transcription.txt`.
+To run, install Python 3.8+ and required packages (`pyaudio` and `whisper`) using `pip install pyaudio whisper`.
+If `pyaudio` installation fails, download a pre-built wheel from [https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio).
+Whisper downloads its models on the first run; ensure an active internet connection.
+Customize the Whisper model by modifying `whisper.load_model("small")` in the code (options: tiny, base, small, medium, large).
+For more on Whisper, visit [https://github.com/openai/whisper](https://github.com/openai/whisper).
+Run the application with `python audio_recorder.py`, and use the GUI to record and transcribe audio seamlessly.